-Wide-ranging, in-depth and well-presented educational content in both written and video format places Capital.com’s offering significantly above the average on our survey, which we applaud.
+Wide-ranging, in-depth and well-presented educational content in both written and video format places Capital.com’s offering significantly above the average in our review of brokers, which we applaud.

 Investmate: This stand-alone, in-house educational app, which is available to download by anyone, houses over 30 segmented courses, with goals spanning “Learn the ABCs of finance” through “Become an expert on CFD trading” to “Learn how to predict trends.”
 Each learning section and goal is broken down into bite-sized lessons and presented in a gamified way, which makes learning more user-friendly.

 There are regular quizzes along the way to check your understanding of key concepts.
 Your progress is monitored and you can set daily goal targets.
 The education is offered in four languages: English, Russian, Spanish and German.
 Overall the app is a solid addition to an already healthy educational section.

 - Written and video guides: A series of guides covers trading different products and asset classes such as shares, commodities, forex, commodities and ETFs, as well as trading strategies and psychology.

 - Capital.com TV: A detailed and far-reaching catalogue of video educational content is bannered under Capital.com TV, housed on the website and at its YouTube channel.
 Playlists are divided into market outlooks (more research), essentials (covering market basics), strategies, psychology and broader education.